- Diseases, Disorders & Conditions

 * Laughter may be the best medicine for some things but definitely not for people recuperating from hernia surgery!

 I took a second shower today and was able to move a bit more freely and without as much pain.
-Since I have been living in a nightgown and bathrobe, I wanted to try some real clothes since my husband wanted to take me out of the house.
-Fortunately I like the all cotton, flowing style of dresses and happened to have one in my closet that I thought might work.
+Since I have been living in a nightgown and bathrobe, I wanted to try some real clothes because my husband wanted to take me out of the house.
+Fortunately, I like the all-cotton, flowing style of dresses and happened to have one in my closet that I thought might work.
 I also had a long slip with a bra type top to it, and put that on under the dress so I could still keep the brace on.
 Even though it hurts to stand up straight all the way, I felt pretty good in this dress.

 We took a ride in the car today.
 It was my first time out of the house since Monday.
-Unfortunately his car has very deep seats and when I lowered myself down into his car, the pain that ripped through the side of my stomach felt liked someone had grabbed my stomach muscle and peeled it right out of me, starting at the top and ripping it down and out.
-I was afraid to move after that and the pain echoed in my body for about 10 minutes.
-Unfortunately when we got to the beach where we were going to walk the dog, I refused to get out of the car but instead just watched the sailboats going by.
-By the time we got home, we figured out a different way to get out of the car, turning sideways and planting both feet on the ground, then my husband took one arm and helped pull me out.
+Unfortunately, his car has very deep seats, and when I lowered myself down into his car, the pain that ripped through the side of my stomach felt like someone had grabbed my stomach muscle and peeled it right out of me, starting at the top and ripping it down and out.
+I was afraid to move after that, and the pain echoed through my body for about 10 minutes.
+Unfortunately, when we got to the beach where we were going to walk the dog, I refused to get out of the car but instead just watched the sailboats going by.
+By the time we got home, we had figured out a different way to get out of the car, turning sideways and planting both feet on the ground, then my husband took one arm and helped pull me out.
 At his urging, I did take a short walk down the street and back to the house.
 Even though the slant of the road is very slight, on the 500 foot walk back up toward my house, I could feel every step in my stomach area.

 I'm very tired of not sleeping so I am going to break down and take an Advil PM tonight and hope it can keep me asleep for most of the night.

 * I'm so glad my husband doesn't mind bending down to pick things up for me.
 It makes things so much easier.